-- 7. Stage time will be strictly enforced.
-Stage time includes students entering the stage, a brief scale or warm-up chorale, and your performance.
-Please avoid extensive individual tuning on stage.
-Time allotments: B100 will be allowed 15+ minutes, B200-B500 bands will have 20 minutes.
-Ensembles are encouraged to perform two selections or three short selections.
-Please monitor the time of your repertoire.
-Upon completion of your performance you will be escorted from the stage and guided to your clinic room.
+Time allotments: B100 and B200 will be allowed 15 minutes; B300 and B400, 20 minutes, and B500 and B600 bands, 25 minutes.
+Monitor the time of your repertoire.
+Upon completion of your performance volunteers will escort you from the stage and guide your ensemble to your clinic room.
 Your adjudicator will join you in the clinic room.
-Your clinic will last approximately two performance time slots (30 to 40 minutes). - 8.
-Bands are to use the percussion equipment generously loaned to us by Long & McQuade Music and Cosmo Music, with assistance from Yamaha Canada.
-Please, only use alternative percussion if they do not provide that which you need. - 9.
+Your clinic will last approximately two performance time slots (30 to 40 minutes).

+- 8. Bands are to use the percussion equipment generously loaned to us by Long & McQuade Music and Cosmo Music, with assistance from Yamaha Canada.
+Only use alternative percussion if we cannot provide that which you need. - 9.
 DO NOT rearrange the chairs/music stands, etc., in either the warm-up hall or performance hall or clinic room. - 10.
-PHOTOGRAPHY: We are happy to announce that we will be offering the same photography service as last year.
+PHOTOGRAPHY: We will be offering the same photography service as last year.
 Immediately following your performance, our official festival photographer, stationed in the balcony of the theatre, will ask your group to remain in their places on stage and smile for a couple of quick pictures.
 He will also take candid photos of your ensemble during your performance.
-These pictures will be organized, uploaded to a secure online location, and made available to you approximately 2-3 weeks after the festival.
-There is no cost for this service; it is included with your festival registration fee. - 11.
-FOOD SERVICE: We will offer concession-style food service.
+These pictures will be organized, uploaded to a secure online location, and made available to you approximately 2-3 weeks after the Festival.
+There is no cost for this service; it is included with your Festival registration fee. - 11.
+FOOD SERVICE: A concession-style food service will be offered.
 A range of food and snacks will include: coffee, tea, pop, milk, chips, candy, muffins, pastries, soup, sandwiches, pizza slices, hot dogs, salads, fruit, French fries, and brownies.
 Students are very welcome to bring their own bag lunches from home.
 We ask that you be mindful of food allergies with respect to home lunches/snacks. - 12.
-STORAGE: Please note that several schools will be sharing the storage space at any one time.
+STORAGE: Note that several schools will be sharing the storage space at any one time.
 Although we have student volunteers monitoring the area, we highly recommend not bringing expensive personal items such as tablets/laptops, etc., that would have to be left unattended in storage while the band is performing.
-The OBA and the Chinese Cultural Centre will not be responsible for any damage or loss to personal items left in the storage room.
+The OBA and the Chinese Cultural Centre will not be responsible for any damage to or loss of personal items left in the storage room.
 Any items left behind at the end of the day will be collected in our lost and found, which will be held at the Centre for the remainder of the week.
-An e-mail will be sent to directors following the festival notifying them of any unclaimed items.
+An e-mail will be sent to directors following the Festival notifying them of any unclaimed items.